Google Sign-In Required

 3. Verify the release branch now contains the intended hotfix.
 Confirm the cherry-pick succeeded, the target branch is release, and no unexpected extra commits were introduced as part of the promotion.

-6. Do not run the cut-off job.
-The cut-off job is for rebuilding release from the default branch.
+5. Do not choose the cut-off action. bring-all-code-to-release-branch is the normal cut-off path for rebuilding release from the default branch.
 It is not the correct action for promoting a single staging hotfix.

 Reference Screenshots¶